“What I cannot create, I do not understand.” Richard Feynman

 Make sure you're signed into GitHub.com and create a new repo called "ctl" with the following description, "A collection of work for my Coding the Law class," and be sure to select "Initialize this repository with a README."

 After creating the repo, click on Settings.

-Scroll down to the GitHub Pages section and select main branch from the Source pulldown.
+Click on the Pages section in the left-most menu, then select main branch from the Source pulldown.
 Then click Save.

 This will update your settings page, showing where on the web your page is being served (e.g., https://colarusso.github.io/ctl/).